 I hope writing this will encourage my friends to stop calling my texting device by helping them understand where I’m coming from.
 And I suspect this will resonate with some of my readers who also deal with anxiety.
 If you relate, I hope you’ll share your stories in the comments so people can better understand living with anxiety.

 One of my favorite events of the year is next weekend – the Penny Arcade Expo.
 It’s a blast every year, but it’s pretty much impossible for a nerd like me to not love it.
 I love being able to demo upcoming games, especially the indie games that I’ve never heard of but end up loving.
+Like League of Legends, for example, that is a great indie game that people enjoy with the help of sites like unrankedsmurfs.com so they can skip the slow early leveling process of their LoL account.
 My favorite part is all the rooms where you can basically rent and play any video game or board game you can think of, including old and obscure ones.
 Not to mention the room full of free arcade and pinball games.
 And the cosplaying.
 And the tournaments.
 And and and

 Okay, I’m kind of excited.